Quantum polar stabilizer codes based on polarization of pure quantum channel don't work for quantum computing

-In our previous work\cite{yi2021channel}, we propose a new method, \textbf{basis transition probability matrix (BTPM)}, which is inspired by transition probability matrix (TPM) of classical channel, to describe a quantum channel.
+In our previous work\cite{yi2023channel}, we propose a mathematical tool, \textbf{basis transition probability matrix (BTPM)}, which is inspired by transition probability matrix (TPM) of classical channel, to depict the behavior of quantum channels.
 Besides, we prove that, for a quantum channel $\mathcal{E}$ having BTPM, giving its BTPM is equivalent to giving its operator elements $\{ E_i \}_{i=1,\cdots n}$, which satisfies $\sum_{i=1}^{n}{E_i^\dag E_i}=I$.
-For instance, the BTPM of bit-flip channel with error probability p is